In November 2015 the UK Government implemented a policy ban on the testing of household products on animals.

 The ban was a culmination of a 2010 Coalition Government pledge to end the testing of household products and their ingredients on animals; after decades of calls for an end to this unnecessary use of animals in consumer product testing.

-But not a single life was spared the day the ban came into effect.
+But not a single life was spared the day the ban came into effect and the government have done nothing since to improve the watered-down policy.

-The watered-down policy only served to ban testing finished household products on animals.
+The policy only served to ban testing finished household products on animals.
 The individual chemical ingredients that make up the content of those products, however, can still be legally tested on animals.
+Faced with government in-action, the responsibility falls to representatives of the household products cleaning sector to ensure that companies in their sector do everything they can to avoid animal suffering.

 Here’s what the ban actually means: